MichaelBaker/mpl-v1/readme.md

   * Demonstrates that the recursion-schemes framework I'm using will work when expressions aren't homogenous and potentially include sub syntaxes which are recursive in their own right.
 - [X] Type checking phase for Typed
   * I can implement this is now because I have integers and functions, which are distinct.
+- [X] Use Core types instead of types dedicated to typechecking
-- [ ] Annotate types with source spans for better error messages
+- [X] Annotate types with source spans for better error messages
+- [X] Add explanations for inferred types.
-- [ ] Use Core types instead of types dedicated to typechecking
+- [ ] Strings and string literals
 - [ ] Using a function from a Typed module in Untyped.
   * Requires figuring out imports
-- [ ] Strings and string literals
-  * Lots of data out there is represented as strings of text.
-  * Poor handling of Strings is also considered a major flaw of Haskell.
 - [ ] Records
   * Necessary for data composition.
 - [ ] Eliminators